On generalizing Lutz twists: Background and Notation

 Let $(M,\xi)$ be a contact manifold of dimension $2n+1.$ An \dfn{overtwisted family modeled on $B$}, a closed $(n-1)$--dimensional manifold, (originally called \dfn{plastikstufe} in \cite{Niederkrueger06}) is an embedding $P=B\times D^2$ in $M$, where $D^2$ is the unit disk in $\R^2,$ such that \begin{enumerate} \item the characteristic distribution $P_\xi=TP\cap \xi$ is integrable, \item $B=B\times \{(0,0)\}$ is an isotropic submanifold and the singular set of $P_\xi$, \item $B$ is a normally elliptic singular set of $P_\xi,$ \item $\partial P=B\times \partial D^2$ is a leaf of $P_\xi$, \item all other leaves of $P_\xi$ are diffeomorphic to $B\times (0,1),$ and approach $\partial P$ nicely near one end and approach the normally elliptic singularity $B$ at the other end. \end{enumerate} We sometimes call $B$ the {\em core} of the overtwisted family.
 It is easy to see from the discussion in the last section that we may assume that $\partial P$ is also an isolated singular set of $P$ with leaves nicely approaching it, since given this we can slightly perturb $P$ near $\partial P$ such that $\partial P$ is a non-singular leaf of $P_\xi$ as in the definition above.

-A contact manifold $(M,\xi)$ of dimension $2n+1$ is called \dfn{weakly overtwisted} if it contains an overtwisted family modeled on any $(n-1)$--dimensional manifold.
-It is not clear if this is the correct generalization of overtwisted to higher dimensional manifolds, though it does have some of the properties of 3 dimensional overtwisted contact manifolds; hence the adjective ``weak''.
-In some papers this notion is referred to as \dfn{PS-overtwisted} though we prefer to use the more descriptive term ``weakly overtwisted''.
+A contact manifold $(M,\xi)$ of dimension $2n+1$ is called \dfn{ps-overtwisted} if it contains an overtwisted family modeled on any $(n-1)$--dimensional manifold.
+It is not clear if this is the correct generalization of overtwisted to higher dimensional manifolds, though it does have some of the properties of 3 dimensional overtwisted contact manifolds.
 Currently the main evidence that this is a good generalization of 3-dimensional overtwisted contact structures is the following theorem.

-\begin{theorem}[Niederkr\"uger 2006, \cite{Niederkrueger06}] If $(M,\xi)$ is a weakly overtwisted contact manifold then it cannot be symplectically filled by a semi-positive symplectic manifold.
+\begin{theorem}[Niederkr\"uger 2006, \cite{Niederkrueger06}] If $(M,\xi)$ is a ps-overtwisted contact manifold then it cannot be symplectically filled by a semi-positive symplectic manifold.
 If the dimension of $M$ is less than 7 then it cannot be filled by any symplectic manifold. \end{theorem}

 Recall that a $2n$--dimensional symplectic manifold $(X,\omega)$ is called semi-positive if every element $A\in \pi_2(X)$ with $\omega(A)>0$ and $c_1(A)\geq 3-n$ satisfies $c_1(A)>0.$ Note all symplectic 4 and 6 manifolds are semi-positive as are Stein and exact symplectic manifolds.
 It seems likely that the semi-positivity condition can be removed, but we do not address that issue here.